-The design is capable of racing and cruising inshore and offshore and was heralded by NYYC Rear Commodore David K. Elwell Jr., who spearheaded the project as “one answer to the growing concern by corinthian owners about the domination of professionals in the sport.”
+The class proved strong on both, US East Coast and Mediterranean.A design capable of racing and cruising inshore and offshore and was heralded by NYYC Rear Commodore David K. Elwell Jr, who spearheaded the project as “One answer to the growing concern by Corinthian owners about the domination of professionals in the sport.”